Curtin University

 Bachelor of Science (Physics)

-In this course, you will study real-world problems through observation, measurement, and theoretical analysis.
-You’ll learn the core concepts of physics and gain experience using complex technical equipment, such as those found at supercomputing facilities.
+This course focuses on how to address real-world problems through observation, measurement and theoretical analysis.
+You’ll learn the core concepts of physics and gain experience using complex technical equipment.

 Delivery mode